 There are a few options to choose from here – go for a full trellis such as our lattice panel or top your current fence with something like our Diamond Lattice Decorative Panel – keep in mind though, it will count as part of any fence.
 If it exceeds two metres you’re likely to need planning permission.
 It’s always best to check the regulations with your local authority.

-Alternatively, you can go for a combination of trellis and panel.
-Our Omega Lattice Top Panel combines a solid fence panel with a decorative, convex shaped trellis in one easy to install fencing panel.
-It’s a fantastic looking panel with a 10-year guarantee that comes in under two meters and so you get privacy but you don’t have to comprimise on light.
+Alternatively, you can go for a combination of trellis and panels.
+Our Omega Lattice Top Panel combines a solid fence panel with a decorative, convex-shaped trellis in one easy to install fencing panel.
+It’s a fantastic-looking panel with a 10-year guarantee that comes in under two meters and so you get privacy but you don’t have to compromise on the light.

 Improve the look of your boundaries

 Lattice panels can be put up in front of current fencing or hedges to make the area more attractive or give climbing plants something to grow along.
 This is useful for any boundaries that are not your responsibility.